Carrooi/Node-Simq/README.md

 Last section defines other libraries and the place where they should be inserted.

 In this example you can also see all supported files: js, coffee, json and eco for templating.

+Other main sections (template and debugger) are explained bellow.

 ## Packages